makersacademy/CV/README.md

 - International Business with Communications, BSc (Hons), 2.1
 - Did one year in industry, working for companies in Florence, Italy
-- Organised and hosted students events for local DJs
+- Organised and hosted student events for local DJs

 #### Manchester Grammar School (September 2004 to June 2011)
 - A-Levels: Economics(A), Biology(A), Geography(A)